-Windows are essential for allowing light into your home, however they also allow lots of heat to escape, installing triple pane windows might be the answer to this problem.
-Most homes have double glazed windows, however triple glazing is becoming slightly more popular every year.
+Windows are essential for allowing light into your home, however, they also allow lots of heat to escape, installing triple-pane windows might be the answer to this problem.
+Most homes have double-glazed windows, and triple glazing is becoming slightly more popular every year.

 Triple or Double Pane Windows

-In the past all windows were made out of a single pane of glass.
-This glass was normally very thin and it had minimal thermal insulation.
+In the past, all windows were made out of a single pane of glass.
+This glass was normally very thin and had minimal thermal insulation.
 Then double glazing created the idea of using 2 pieces of gas with an inert gas between.
-This structure will prevent heat escaping from your room by providing better insulation.
-Triple glazed windows will make your home much more energy efficient.
+This structure will prevent heat from escaping from your room by providing better insulation.
+Triple glazed windows will make your home much more energy-efficient.
 Double pane windows are fairly inexpensive and offer lots of benefits over the single pane variety.
 Triple pane varieties are more expensive, but do they really offer enough benefits to counter the increased costs?